multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 ### Timestamp Search

-Timestamp queries binary-search observations by their millisecond timestamps.
-When no exact timestamp exists, they interpolate an observation between the neighboring timestamped observations.
-Round-based and timestamp-based searches remain separate so legacy round queries keep their established behavior.
+All Safeprice quote and observation lookups are resolved on the millisecond timeline.
+When no exact timestamp exists, the view interpolates an observation between neighboring timestamped observations.
+For `getPriceObservation`, the returned observation's `recording_round` and `recording_timestamp` metadata are set to the requested round and its exactly inferred timestamp.

 ### Migration Compatibility

 The system supports exactly two semantic timestamp cases across the historical and current structural layouts:

 - `recording_timestamp == 0` identifies a pre-upgrade observation.
-Its reserve accumulators and weight are round-weighted, so reads normalize them once with the legacy 6,000 millisecond round duration and infer a timestamp from a positive reference when possible.
+Its reserve accumulators and weight are round-weighted, so reads normalize them once with the legacy 6,000 millisecond round duration and infer its timestamp from the immutable pair-upgrade cutover.
 - `recording_timestamp > 0` identifies the current binary format.
 Its timestamp and every cumulative field are already millisecond-weighted and are returned unchanged; positive values are never treated as seconds.

-The custom decoder supports the two deployed layouts.
-Legacy observations contain the reserve accumulators, weight, and recording round; both timestamp and LP-supply accumulation default to zero.
-New six-field observations append the positive millisecond timestamp followed by the LP-supply accumulator.
+The custom decoder accepts exactly two deployed layouts, in this field order:

+1. Legacy four-field observation: first-token reserve accumulator, second-token reserve accumulator, weight, `recording_round`.
+2. Current six-field observation: the same four fields, then positive millisecond `recording_timestamp`, then `lp_supply_accumulated`.

+There is no deployed five-field observation and no seconds-based timestamp migration format.
+A five-field encoding is incomplete because a timestamp must be followed by the LP-supply accumulator; unexpected trailing fields are also rejected.
+For a decoded four-field observation, `recording_timestamp` and `lp_supply_accumulated` default to zero until normalization.

 ### Gas Optimization